coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacn:: split {? with @bindings }

-      This applies only if :g:`I` has a single constructor.
-It is then equivalent to :n:`constructor 1 {? with @bindings }`.
-It is typically used in the case of a conjunction :math:`A \wedge B`.
+      Equivalent to :n:`constructor 1 {? with @bindings }` when the
+      conclusion is an inductive type with a single constructor.
+It is typically used to split conjunctions in the conclusion such as `A /\ B` into two new goals `A` and `B`.

       .. tacn:: exists {? {+, @bindings } }

+         .. todo: why no "with" like split or left/right?

+         Equivalent to :n:`intros; constructor 1 with @bindings` when the conclusion is an inductive type with a single constructor.
-         This applies only if :g:`I` has a single constructor.
-It is then equivalent to :n:`intros; constructor 1 with @bindings.` It is typically used in the case of an existential quantification :math:`\exists x, P(x).`
+         It is typically used on existential quantifications in the form `exists x, P(x).`

       .. tacv:: exists {+, @bindings }